-- Your child. - Your family (parents, caregivers) and others you want to be involved. - The county health and human services assigned social worker. - Your child's provider(s). - The team helps you apply for and get the right supports and services.
+- Your child. - Your family (parents, caregivers) and others you want to be involved. - The assigned support and service coordinator for the program. - Your child's provider(s). - The team helps you apply for and get the right supports and services.
 Everyone works to support your child with their needs.
 Each member plays a role.

-- Waukesha County resident and U.S. Citizen. - Be younger than age 22. - Be eligible for Wisconsin Medicaid. - Live at home, in foster care, or in another approved community setting. - Diagnosed with a developmental disability, physical disability, and/or severe emotional disturbance. - Requires a level of care typically provided at: - A psychiatric hospital. - A nursing home. - An institutional care facility for developmental disabilities. - Be able to get safe, required care at home or in the community.
+- Waukesha County resident and U.S. Citizen. - Be younger than age 22. - Be eligible for Wisconsin Medicaid. - Live at home, in foster care, or in another approved community setting. - Diagnosed with a developmental disability, physical disability, and/or mental health disability. - Requires a level of care typically provided at: - A psychiatric hospital. - A nursing home. - An institutional care facility for developmental disabilities. - Be able to get safe, required care at home or in the community.